sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Right Module.md

 ![](https://i.imgur.com/2iJD21A.png)

-The highlighted box result is what we are more interested in, so go back to your
+The highlighted box result is what we are more interested in, so go back to your terminal and exit the nasm_shell.rb